How You Can Make Visitation Count

 - Remember to make sure it is not necessarily all fun and games, but give them the freedom to learn and get to know you better, just as they would if they lived with you all the time.
 It is important that the parent-child relationship does not only become one of playmate, peer or buddy when visitation time comes, but one of bonding.

-- Mentally prepare yourself for the visitation, and do not expect your children to be cheerful and happy all the time.
+- Mentally prepare yourself for the visitation, and do not expect your kids to be cheerful and happy all the time.
 They are going through adjustments that will affect them for the rest of their lives.

 - Remember, no one is perfect.
 Do the best you know how to do.
 Work with your children to establish new traditions.
 Stick to the agreements in the joint-parenting plan, and above all, be consistent during the special times you have with your children.